John Murray Campbell

 John Murray "Jack" Campbell (May 14, 1931 – December 21, 2021) was a provincial level politician from Alberta, Canada.
 He served as a member of the Legislative Assembly of Alberta from 1979 to 1989.
-He was the younger brother professional ice hockey player, Don Campbell.
+He was the younger brother of professional ice hockey player Don Campbell.

 Political career

 Campbell ran for a seat to the Alberta Legislature in the 1979 Alberta general election.
 He won the electoral district of Rocky Mountain House with a near landslide victory defeating three other candidates including future Alberta MLA John Younie and Social Credit leader Lavern Ahlstrom.
 He ran for a second term in the 1982 Alberta general election.
 Campbell won a landslide victory defeating two other candidates.
 He ran for his third and final term in the 1986 Alberta general election winning the hotly contested race with the opposition vote divided among four other candidates.
 Campbell retired from provincial politics at dissolution of the legislature in 1989.

-The Alberta government appointed to sit as an Acting member on the Natural Resources Conservation Board in 2002.
+The Alberta government appointed Campbell to sit as an Acting member on the Natural Resources Conservation Board in 2002.
 Campbell died at the age of 90 on December 21, 2021.